Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Although this Camp Chef stove isn’t the only double burner option in our guide, it’s the only standing stove that is ideal for a range of campers and outdoor enthusiasts including campers and tailgaters.
 Specifically, we like that although the legs are detachable, you get a cooking height of 32 inches which makes cooking outdoors more comfortable.
 Plus, the fact that you can adjust the height of this stove adds to the versatility and makes it a great option.
 The camp chef also has four removable legs, so you can use it on the tabletop, and the legs are also adjustable for uneven ground.

 Next, let’s talk about the fact that this is the most powerful stove in our guide.
 With a rating of 60,000 BTUs per hour (30,000 per burner), serious cooks can get to work without limitations because setup and ignition is a breeze.
 The double burners are protected by the three-sided screen to prevent wind from blowing out the flames.
 You can also purchase Blue Flame Camp Chef accessories such as the cast iron grid griddle that holds heat well and heats evenly.
 And like our Top Pick, this option also comes with a hose and regulator for the fuel source.
 Likewise, the burners can also be adjusted for improved precision.
 Although this camping stove doesn’t come with any accessories, it’s designed to work with Camp Chef’s full range of camping cookware accessories such as the grill box and pizza oven.
-Camp Chef makes even more quality camping stoves, like the Camp Chef Everest 2 Burner Camping Stove, which is a very portable and powerful option for your next trip.
+Camp Chef makes even more quality camping stoves, like the Camp Chef Everest 2 Burner Camping Stove, which is a very portable and powerful option with good performance for your next trip.
 It’s good that this Everest model has a matchless ignition too.
 Also, read about the best backpacking stove.

 Award: BEST QUALITY